zowe/zlux-app-server/README.md

 This is the default setup of the Zowe App Server, built upon the zLUX framework.
 Within, you will find a collection of build, deploy, and run scripts as well as configuration files that will help you to configure a simple zLUX server with a few Apps included.

 ## Server layout
 At the core of the zLUX App infrastructure backend is an extensible server, written for nodeJS and utilizing expressJS for routing.
-It handles the backend components of Apps, and also can server as a proxy for requests from Apps to additional servers as needed.
+It handles the backend components of Apps, and also can serve as a proxy for requests from Apps to additional servers as needed.
 One such proxy destination is the ZSS - a Zowe backend component called **Zowe System Services**.
 It's a so-called agent for the App server.

 ### ZSS & zLUX Server overlap
 The zLUX App Server and ZSS utilize the same deployment & App/Plugin structure, and share some configuration parameters as well.
 It is possible to run ZSS and zLUX App Server from the same system, in which case you would be running under z/OS USS.
 This configuration requires that IBM's version of nodeJS is installed prior.